 While some symptoms can occur suddenly (as with an accident or acute trauma), Tennis Elbow is most often a case of gradual overuse.
 If not given proper attention, repetitive stress and re-injury will develop into a Chronic Tennis Elbow Injury.

 It is important to remember that pain is not the only indication of a serious injury.
 The micro tears, scarring, and inflammation which are the underlying causes of Tennis Elbow can occur even if pain is not noticeable or is relieved quickly.
-Repetitive Stress Injuries (RSI) are most often caused by this common misunderstanding.
+Injuries due to repetitive movement are most often caused by this common misunderstanding.

 Short term pain relief such as rest, elevation, and medication will not promote long term healing!